-- All Access For event management-type people who need access to every area, including game surface. - Event Management For event management staff who does not need all access (based on space and demand, it may not be necessary to produce an event management and an all-access pass). - Media For members of the media to provide them access to press areas (press box, media room, interview room, locker rooms (postgame only). - Participant For student-athletes, coaches, equipment managers (essentially anyone in the official travel party). - Photo For still photographers and television camera operators (if the contest is not going to be televised) to allow them access to appropriate areas [playing surface, locker rooms (postgame only), press box and media room]. - SID For sports information directors of the participating teams (may allow access to media areas and locker rooms as needed). - ESPN ESPN should have their own credential to allow them to specific places such as the truck compound.
+- Conference Administrator For conference office personnel (not in a media-related role) who need access to many areas, including the game surface. - All Access For event management-type people who need access to every area, including game surface. - Event Management For event management staff who does not need all access (based on space and demand, it may not be necessary to produce an event management and an all-access pass). - Media For members of the media to provide them access to press areas (press box, media room, interview room, locker rooms (postgame only). - Participant For student-athletes, coaches, equipment managers (essentially anyone in the official travel party). - Photo For still photographers and television camera operators (if the contest is not going to be televised) to allow them access to appropriate areas [playing surface, locker rooms (postgame only), press box and media room]. - SID For sports information directors of the participating teams (may allow access to media areas and locker rooms as needed). - ESPN ESPN should have their own credential to allow them to specific places such as the truck compound.